The cost of ‘Hamilton’? Kennedy Center paid more than $50 million.

 The arts center declined to discuss the details of the contract with Adventureland LLC, the producer.
 And a spokesman of the show declined to answer questions about the Kennedy Center contract or the tour in general.

 “Hamilton” played to full capacity for the entire run, Rutter said.
 Its weekly average cost was $3.67 million, significantly more than what other performing arts centers paid for the 2018 tour.
 The Segerstrom Center for the Arts in Southern California paid $7.5 million to host the show May 8-27 in its hall, a weekly average of $2.5 million.
-The Blumenthal Performing Arts Center in North Carolina paid $7.1 million, or $1.8 million a week for a four-week, 32 performance-run in its Belk Theater Oct.
+The Blumenthal Performing Arts Center in Charlotte paid $7.1 million, or $1.8 million a week for a four-week, 32 performance-run in its Belk Theater Oct.
 10-Nov.
 4.

 Tickets at the smaller Belk Theater, which seats about 2,118, ranged from about $74 to $174, with premium seats at $434, significantly less than the Kennedy Center’s $99 to $199, with premium seats set at $625.
 At the 2,956-seat Segerstrom, tickets were priced from about $80 to $200, with premium seats at $600.